The very first pattern test I participated in was for The Wearable Studio. Is it a coincidence that they are today’s giveaway sponsor? Nope!

 I’ve never participated in more than one test at a time, but I know some people can do that with complete ease.
 Know your limits!

-That is seven tips!
+And those were seven tips!
 If you’ve been a pattern tester, what are your tips for doing it right?
 Let us all know in the comments below!

 If you want more fun on the topic, Bella Sunshine Designs has a whole slew of The Don’ts of Pattern Testing.
 It’s a cheeky little read, but gives you insight from the designer’s point of view!